nccgroup/ScoutSuite/README.rst

 Computing resources
 -------------------

-Scout Suite is a multi-threaded tool that fetches and stores your AWS account's configuration settings in memory during runtime.
+Scout Suite is a multi-threaded tool that fetches and stores your cloud account's configuration settings in memory during runtime.
 It is expected that the tool will run with no issues on any modern laptop or equivalent VM.

-**Running Scout Suite in a VM with limited computing resources such as a t2.micro instance is not intended and will likely result in the process being killed.**
+**Note** that running Scout Suite in a VM with limited computing resources such as an AWS t2.micro instance is not intended and will likely result in the process being killed.

 Python
 ------